 Sleeping or laying on the floor

-Post or distribute materials that are not approved by the library
+Posting or distributing materials that are not approved by the library

 Carrying a weapon in the library unless authorized by law